 If institution personnel don’t know or seem unsure, ask your own attorney or contact a local estate attorney.

 If you alone rent the box, the box will be sealed when you die and it could be weeks or months before it’s opened.
 “Which means your attorney cannot gain access to that box to manage your estate,” Edelman says.

-An executor that you designated to handle your estate after you die would eventually get access to your safe-deposit box, but how quickly depends on the state you live in and the bank.
+An executor that you designated to handle your estate after you die would eventually get access to your safe deposit box, but how quickly this happens depends on the state you live in and the bank you have a relationship with.